 -

-Pros: easy to clean, non-stick, durable
+Pros: easy to clean, easy to use, non-stick stainless

 All-clad Nonstick Fry Pan